cncd/cncd/content/spec/ir.md

 Backends should limit the total amount of space allowed for volume storage, because hostile authors could otherwise use this feature to exhaust the system's available disk space.

-Backends should also limit the total amount of space allowed for caching images (e.g. Docker images), and should regularly purge the cache to remove unused or stale images.
+Backends should also limit the total amount of space allowed for caching images (e.g. Docker images), and should regularly flush the cache to remove unused or stale images.

 # Examples